DCxDemo/ThpsFonts/README.md

 # Tony Hawk's American Wasteland

 ## Glaser Stencil
+* Author: Milton Glaser
 * Link: https://www.myfonts.com/fonts/urw/glaser-stencil/
 * Usage: trick string

 Stencil font is a hell to find, but when you do, it's rewarding.
 This huge O always looks cool, no matter how long you stare.
+Keep in mind this font was created in 1967, there are many digital adaptations from different foundries.

 ![](samples/thaw_glaser.png)